ClassicUO/classicuo-web/site/players/faq.md

 # Players FAQ

 ### Can I play use the web client on the official Ultima Online servers?
 Yes, as of recently the web client has been sanctioned for use on the retail servers.
+See the [FAQ (Sanctioned) page](https://classicuo.org/players/faq-sanctioned) for more information.

 ### How do I file a bug report?